Avoid These Common GST Mistakes Made by Small Business

 With these statistics in mind, we decided to try and find out what were the more common GST mistakes made by small business.
 After scouring the net, we found this list to be consistent across the board with what GST errors businesses are making:

-- Promotion – when a small business chooses to pay for the cost of promotions by instalments like for Yellow Pages, the entire GST is charged up-front.
-Businesses that account for GST on an accruals or invoice basis can claim this up-front amount in their next BAS, whereas businesses that use the cash basis can only claim a GST credit equivalent to 1/11th of each instalment.
+- Promotion – when a small business chooses to pay for the cost of promotions by installments like for Yellow Pages, the entire GST is charged up-front.
+Businesses that account for GST on an accruals or invoice basis can claim this up-front amount in their next BAS, whereas businesses that use the cash basis can only claim a GST credit equivalent to 1/11th of each installment.

 - Bank Charges – Bank charges are treated as “input taxed” meaning the bank doesn’t charge GST to the customer.
 The exception is Credit Card Merchant Fees – GST is charged on these fees and therefore a GST credit can be claimed on these expenses.